Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • MAO inhibitors

 This phrase is designed to help medical professionals remember fat-soluble vitamins.
-“All dogs eat kibble” stands for vitamins A, D, E and K. These vitamins, as opposed to water-soluble vitamins, are absorbed and transported in organic matter including or similar to fats.
+“All dogs eat kibble” stands for vitamins A, D, E and K. Those four, as opposed to water-soluble vitamins, are absorbed and transported in organic matter including or similar to fats.

 The first letters of this phrase are designed to help nurses remember the steps in the general nursing process.
-They include:
+They are:

 • Assessment